documenteinaer/pkt_captures/collect_beacons.md

 `# tshark -T fields -e frame.time_epoch -e radiotap.channel.freq  -e wlan.bssid   -e wlan.ssid -e radiotap.dbm_antsignal  -s0 -ni mon0   type mgt subtype beacon` captures only beacon frames

 tshark has the same [capture syntax](https://wiki.wireshark.org/CaptureFilters) as tcpdump, but has a separate [display syntax](https://wiki.wireshark.org/DisplayFilters), which  is the one from wireshark.
 In the above example, we capture beacons and only print a few
 fields: time, frequency, AP address, SSID, and signal strength for the beacon.
+More [802.11 capture options](https://wifinigel.blogspot.com/2018/04/wireshark-capture-filters-for-80211.html).

 `# tshark   -s0 -ni mon0  link[0] == 0x80` both tcpdump/tshark can capture based on individual bytes in the header.
 This filter selects only beacon frames.